19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a)

-being a security (other than an equitable mortgage) for the payment or repayment of money — for every $1,000 or any part thereof
+being a security (other than an equitable mortgage) for the payment or repayment of money —

+(i)

+if executed before 22nd February 2014

-$4 subject to a maximum of $500
+$4 for every $1,000 or any part thereof, of the amount of the money, subject to a maximum of $500

+(ii)

+if executed on or after 22nd February 2014

+0.4% of the amount of the money, subject to a maximum of $500

 (b)

-being an equitable mortgage for the payment or repayment of money — for every $1,000 or any part thereof
+being an equitable mortgage for the payment or repayment of money —

+(i)

+if executed before 22nd February 2014

-$2 subject to a maximum of $500
+$2 for every $1,000 or any part thereof, of the amount of the money, subject to a maximum of $500

+(ii)

+if executed on or after 22nd February 2014

+0.2% of the amount of the money, subject to a maximum of $500

 (c)